paulscherrerinstitute/wica-http/README.md

 ```

 In the above example the precision of the channel is set to 0 decimal places.
 This means that when
-the channel's numeric value is streamed down the wire it can be represented in the stream with zero
+streamed down the wire the channel's numeric value is represented stream with zero decimal places.
-decimal places.
 ToDo: document the supported properties.

 # Wica API Documentation